Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 Get a Portable Air Conditioner

-At one time, if you didn’t have central air conditioning, the next best option was to install a window air conditioner unit in your bedrooms.
+At one time, if you didn’t have central air conditioning, the next best option was to install a window air conditioner unit in your bedroom.

 But these have some disadvantages.